SERVICES FOR VEGAN AND SPIRITUAL AUTHORS

 - Whether or not you need to approve all changes

-If you provide a sample chapter, I’ll have an idea of how much work is required.
+If you provide your manuscript’s word count and/or a sample chapter, I’ll have an idea of how much time it will take to complete the work.

-When we sign an agreement, you can pay month to month, or half the estimate of the project at the start, and the remaining fee upon delivery of the final manuscript.
+When we sign an agreement, clients typically pay half the estimate of the project at the start, and the remaining fee upon delivery of the work.

 WHY SHOULD I HIRE A GHOSTWRITER?